flannon/vagrant-openshift/README.md

 # vagrant-ansible-templates
-Templates for building vagrant boxes for
+Vagrant cofiguration for building an openshift cluster

 ## Table of Contents